-The Company is currently subject to the CTO, which has halted all trading in the Company's SVS, until the Company has filed: (i) the Outstanding Annual Filings; and (ii) the interim financial report and related MD&A of the Company for the period ended March 31, 2020.
+The Company is currently subject to the CTO, which has halted all trading in the Company's SVS, until the Company has filed: (i) the Outstanding Annual Filings; and (ii) the Q1 2020 Filings.

-On August 10, 2020, the Company filed the Outstanding Annual Filings.
-The Company will apply to the OSC to have the CTO revoked after it has filed the interim financial report and related MD&A of the Company for the period ended March 31, 2020.
+On August 10, 2020, the Company filed the Outstanding Annual Filings, and on August 25, 2020, the Company filed the Q1 2020 Filings.
+The Company applied to the OSC to have the CTO revoked.
 The Company expects trading to resume on the CSE shortly after the revocation of the CTO.
+While the Company has made the application, there is no assurance that the OSC will grant the revocation order.